lshprung/dash-docset-builder/README.md

 ### Documentation

 ```
 Usage: make DOCSET_NAME [BUILD_DIR=...]
+[NO_CSS=yes] [LOCALE=...]

   DOCSET_NAME must be a directory under ./src/configs.
   BUILD_DIR   can be set to a directory to build under.
 The default is ./build
+  NO_CSS      if defined, build with stylesheets disabled.
+Supported by GNU_Make
+  LOCALE      specify a locale to build for (see below table for more details).
+Supported by debmake

 Other possible targets:
   archive                            - create .tgz archives for all docsets in BUILD_DIR